Day's Theorem is sharp for $n$ even: Some more explicit descriptions and summing up everything

 \begin{remark} \labbel{+terma} Under the conventions introduced in Definition \ref{simpldef1}, we have $n = 2 \ell $, if $n$ is even and $n = 2 \ell + 1$, if $n$ is odd.
 In each case, the operations introduced in Definition \ref{simpldef1} satisfy

-Hence, adding the two projections as usual, we get a specular sequence (in the sense of Definition \ref{specdef}) of mixed J{\'o}nsson terms (in the sense of Definition \ref{mix}).
+Hence, adding the two projections as usual, we get a specular sequence (namely, a sequence satisfying \eqref{s} in Definition \ref{specdef}) of mixed J{\'o}nsson terms (in the sense of Definition \ref{mix}).
 Notice that if $n$ even, then $t_ {\ell}(x,y,z) = t_\ell (z,y,x) $ in each case.